gavrilaf/jorel/README.md

 * **default-topic** topic with **default-topic-subs** subscription;
 * **cancel-topic** topic with **cancel-topic-subs** subscription;

-3) activate Cloud SQL wth PostgresSQL 11 (documentation https://cloud.google.com/sql/docs/postgres/quickstart)
+3) activate Cloud SQL with PostgresSQL 11 (documentation https://cloud.google.com/sql/docs/postgres/quickstart)

 4) create two databases: one for the production service, one for the tests